-A box magazine for a shotgun comes from a different side of the universe compared to a rifle.
+The box magazine fed shotgun comes from a different side of the universe compared to a rifle.
 Rifle cartridges are metallic, slender and usually pointed, ideal for sliding out of the confines of a magazine and into the chamber of a rifle.
 Shotgun shells are the opposite in that they are blunt, heavy and made of plastic, which can become dented and deformed — not exactly perfect for making the gun function well.

-Here are some of the arguments on detachable magazines versus tube-fed guns that you might hear around gun club benches, gun store counters, Internet forums and other institutions of higher learning.
+Here are some of the arguments on tube versus the detachable magazines fed shotgun that you might hear around gun club benches, gun store counters, Internet forums and other institutions of higher learning.

-• A box magazine is not practical on a shotgun.
+• A box magazine fed shotgun is not practical.
 Shotgun shells are large and take up a lot of room, so a magazine that will hold a sufficient amount of ammo has to be big and bulky.
 This makes the shotgun unwieldy and hard to balance, and the magazine might catch on something during a fracas.

 • For tactical situations, a shotgun with a tube magazine works well, as the shooter can perform the “shoot one, load one” discipline (tactical reloading) and keep the magazine topped off.

 • Tube-fed shotguns carry the majority of the weight forward.
 This helps with felt recoil and makes the gun easier to control while firing.